MicrosoftDocs/cpp-docs/docs/mfc/reference/cpictureholder-class.md

  Nonzero if the object is successfully created; otherwise 0.

 ### Remarks
- If *bTransferOwnership* is **TRUE**, the caller should not use the bitmap or palette object in any way after this call returns.
-If *bTransferOwnership* is **FALSE**, the caller is responsible for ensuring that the bitmap and palette objects remain valid for the lifetime of the picture object.
+ If *bTransferOwnership* is TRUE, the caller should not use the bitmap or palette object in any way after this call returns.
+If *bTransferOwnership* is FALSE, the caller is responsible for ensuring that the bitmap and palette objects remain valid for the lifetime of the picture object.

 ##  <a name="createfromicon"></a>  CPictureHolder::CreateFromIcon
  Uses an icon to initialize the picture object in a `CPictureHolder`.